Complete Financial Questionnaire

 You can claim on your policy if:

-Your claim could potentially be rejected if the illness is self-inflicted, if you had it before you applied for insurance and tried to sneak it in, or you live somewhere that’s not covered in your policy.
+Your claim could potentially be rejected if the illness is self-inflicted or if you had it before you applied for insurance and tried to sneak it in, or if you move somewhere that’s not covered in your policy.

-The list of illnesses covered varies a good bit, but usually includes strokes, heart attacks, MS, kidney failure, and some types of cancer.
+The list of illnesses covered varies a fair bit, but usually includes strokes, heart attacks, MS, kidney failure, and cancer.

-Basically, any number of illnesses that you really don’t want.
+Basically, any number of illnesses that you really don’t want to get.

-Make sure you understand what’s in the cover before you start doling out your moolah.
+Make sure you understand what’s covered before you start doling out your moolah.

-Permanent total disablement is also sometimes included in Serious Illness Cover, but even just typing that gives me the heebie-jeebies.
+Permanent Total Disablement is also sometimes included in Serious Illness Cover for extra premium but even just typing that gives me the heebie-jeebies.

-Health Insurance is one of the most expensive types of insurance you can get – because of the associated risk.
+Health Insurance is one of the most expensive types of insurance you can get – because claims are high.
 There’s a pretty high chance that you’ll get sick at some point during your cover.
 It is what it is.

-The cost of Serious Illness Cover will depend on the sum assured, who the cover is for (single or joint), and the terms of the policy.
+The cost of Serious Illness Cover will depend on how much you want to pay out should you get sick, the age and health of the person applying, and the length/term/years of the policy.

-With Zurich, a quote for €40,000 cover over 20 years will cost €10 a month, for a woman in her mid-twenties who doesn’t smoke.
+With Zurich, €40,000 serious illness cover over 20 years will cost €10 a month, for a woman in her mid-twenties who doesn’t smoke.

 It depends.